nickwynja/whiskey/README.md

 # :tumbler_glass:  Whiskey makes writing happen.

- Whiskey is a static site generator focusing on making writing happen.
+ Whiskey is a website engine and generator focused on making writing happen.
  It gets out of the way so you can focus on telling your story.

 ## Features

 * Built around flat Markdown files using the power of Pandoc
+* Configuration options to run it as a live server or to generate static files
 * Built-in publish and backup functionalities
 * Command-line driven
-* Generates feeds of regular posts, log entries posts

 ## Install